andygoulden/andygoulden.github.io/docs/_posts/2021-12-30-open-letter-to-spice8rack.markdown

 This concludes my letter to Spice8Rack.

-Do I expect Spice to read this page, spend hours learning Python and JSON, and master the Scryfall API to the point where he could write a script like this himself?
+Do I expect Spice to read this page, spend hours learning Python and JSON, and master the Scryfall API to the point where he could write a script like this themselves?

 No.

-However, I hope that he can take the script I wrote, get it to run, and maybe hack it to do something useful for a future video.
-Or, failing that, he can send this article to someone else and get them to adapt it for whatever future Magic-madness he works on in the future.
+However, I hope that they can take the script I wrote, get it to run, and maybe hack it to do something useful for a future video.
+Or, failing that, they can send this article to someone else and get them to adapt it for whatever future Magic-madness they works on in the future.

 Stay spicy,